Bluff Point State Park: History

+The New London and Stonington Railroad opened in 1858, running across the northern part of Bluff Point.
+In 1889, successor New York, Providence and Boston Railroad opened the a bridge over the Thames River to the west.
+The new mainline split from the original line near Mumford Cove and ran further north; the old line became a branch line.
+In 1904, the New York, New Haven and Hartford Railroad built a large rail yard called Midway Yard at Bluff Point.
+A freight yard bracketed the mainline, while a roundhouse was built off the branch line.
+The yard declined beginning in the late 1920s and was abandoned in 1939.
+The branch line was relocated off Bluff Point in 1942 due to expansion of Trumbull Airport, while the mainline is now the Northeast Corridor.
+The turntable pit and the roundhouse foundation remain extant inside the park.

 Bluff Point was proposed as a state recreation facility as early as 1914.
 The state acquired the western one-third of Bluff Point from Henry A. Gardiner III in 1963.
 During that time, the State sought to acquire the land because Bluff Point was the "last remaining significant portion of undeveloped shoreline in Connecticut" and that its "rocky bluffs standing behind narrow beaches typified the Connecticut coast."
 The Bluff Point Advisory Council, a committee formed of local citizen groups and government representatives, successfully petitioned the state to acquire the land and protect it.
 The Connecticut legislature established Bluff Point as a Coastal Reserve in 1975.
 The act gave Bluff Point State Park the highest possible protection in the State Park system and serves to protect the high number of endangered and threatened species that are found within the park.

 According to legend, a boulder on the beach, known as Split Rock, suddenly split with "the sound of a cannon shot" in January 1780.
 Leary notes that it was likely split by freezing water that expanded in a crack in the rock.
 Sunset Rock was used by residents of the summer community for meetings and religious services; the sunset can no longer be seen from the rock.

 Plants and animals

 Diverse flora can be found at Bluff Point, owing to an intermingling of habitat areas including salt marshes, coastal woodlands, dunes and intertidal grass beds.
 This array of habitats also contributes to the broad range of birds found at the park.
-Several uncommon species of gulls, shorebirds and landbirds are among the more than 200 species of birds that have been observed throughout Bluff Point.
+Several uncommon species of gulls, shorebirds and land birds are among the more than 200 species of birds that have been observed throughout Bluff Point.
 In contrast, terrestrial animals residing in the park are of fairly common species, including deer, coyotes, foxes and smaller mammals such as rabbits, raccoons and opossums.
 Offshore wildlife includes horseshoe crabs, clams, mussels, snails and a multitude of crustaceans.